 3) Read, Listen, and Absorb

-Figure out where your team's central document repository is (keep in mind some earlier stage startups may not have one, or may have been running too lean to even document much of the product process) and try to dig to find old documentation (specs, wireframes, product requirement documents, wikis) that you can read.
+Figure out where your team's central document repository is (keep in mind some earlier stage startups may not have one, or may have been running too lean to even document much of the production process) and try to dig to find old documentation (specs, wireframes, product requirement documents, wikis) that you can read.

-Additionally, as you attend meetings or go through the 1 on 1's that you've scheduled with you team, listen to your team discuss what's been going on and try to hold back from providing your input.
-As you continually read and listen, you'll to absorb a lot of the context behind the product which will help you think more clearly before diving in to assist the team.
+Additionally, as you attend meetings or go through the 1 on 1's that you've scheduled with your team, listen to your team discuss what's been going on and try to hold back from providing your input.
+As you continually read and listen, you'll start to absorb a lot of the context behind the product which will help you think more clearly before diving in to assist the team.

 4) Meet with your Engineering Manager to Discuss the Product in Detail

 To further develop context and around your product, schedule some time to meet with your engineering manager (or whoever is the lead engineer) and discuss all aspects of the product in detail.
-Hopefully you've already spent a great deal of time prior to starting the job playing around with the product at a high level so 's where you might ask about the technical architecture of the product and about any previous major issues the dev team has found itself facing.
+Hopefully, you've already spent a great deal of time prior to starting the job playing around with the product at a high level so here's where you might ask about the technical architecture of the product and about any previous major issues the dev team has found itself facing.
 Don't worry too much about sounding like you need to understand 100% of the conversation; the goal here is to be curious and ask questions so that you can better understand the inner-workings of the product you're going to be working with.

 5) Spend Time with your Customers

 Now that you've gotten a better understanding of your product, it's important to go spend time with your customers to get their perspective on the product.
-Sit in with your sales team on a few calls / in-person visits or engage with your customers through forums / support tickets.
+Sit in with your sales team on a few calls / in-person visits or engage with your customers through forums/support tickets.